Unveiling the Mystery: Exploring the Diverse Habitats of the Black Panther

 Black panthers, like their non-melanistic counterparts, face significant conservation challenges, primarily driven by habitat loss and fragmentation.
 Deforestation, agricultural expansion, and urbanization are leading to the destruction and degradation of their natural habitats, forcing them into smaller, isolated populations.
 This fragmentation increases the risk of inbreeding and reduces genetic diversity, making populations more vulnerable to disease and environmental changes.

 Poaching and human-wildlife conflict are further contributing factors to the decline of black panther populations.
-The demand for their body parts in traditional medicine and the illegal wildlife trade continues to pose a significant threat.
+On top of that, the demand for their body parts in traditional medicine and the illegal wildlife trade continues to pose a significant threat.
 Conflicts with humans, often arising from livestock predation, can also lead to retaliatory killings.

 Frequently Asked Questions (FAQ)